constellation-daq/Constellation/python/constellation/satellites/Influx/README.md

 ## Description

-This satellite listens to metrics send by other satellites and writes to a InfluxDB time series database.
+This satellite listens to metrics sent by other satellites and writes to a InfluxDB time series database.
 Only metrics of type float, integer and boolean can be written to InfluxDB.

 ```{warning}